KunalxKushwaha/AI-ChatBot/README.md

 - 🧠 Typing animation and bot delay for realism.
 - 🔁 Scrollable chat container with auto-scroll.
 - 🔌 Easily integratable with any backend API.
 (OpenAI, DeepSeek, etc.)
-- 🌙 Optional dark/light mode toggle (if added)
+- 🌙 Optional dark/light mode toggle.(if added)

 ---